Japan rewards the repeat visitor.

 Then there’s the downright weird: lobsters, used schoolgirl underwear (eeuw!), dog wigs

-In 2020, there were just over 4 million vending machines in Japan generating $60billion of sales each year
+In 2020, there were just over 4 million vending machines in Japan generating $60billion in sales each year

 Japan is famous for two types of accommodation: capsule hotels and ryokan.